ltwalt/Walts-World/content/post/Spotter/index.md

 A popular question in 2020 and 2021 (pandemic years) is "What is it you miss the most?".
 There are obvious answers like traveling internationally or being indoors for large events.
 Even though most folks that know me would guess that I miss going to conferences in person (and I do), the thing I really miss the most is hanging out at the race track and spotting.

 For those of you not familiar with racing, most car racing series mandate many safety devices for drivers to wear.
 These devices restrict the driver's ability to look around.
 Many drivers have mirrors and other devices to help them see blind spots and the space around the car.
+Also, as one might imagine, driving a high speeds with cars trying to pass you can take up a lot of the driver's attention.
 Spotters help the driver by providing another set of eyes that are outside the car.
 The spotter is in radio contact with the driver and can convey important information to the driver.

 The two types of racing that I have spotted for are road and oval racing.